micahawtrey/buffbunny-hop/journals/Trevor.md

 Trevor Cannatella

+03-11-2024
+Today, we all coded togather on some of our front-end API.
+Specifically, workouts and routine.
+I was able to understand the functionality of the code better by watching other people code.
+Also, I now have a better understanding of the store.js.

 03-07-2024
 Today,finished the routes on the front end.
 We utilized the zoom recordings and ract documenttions to get our routes to work.
 It was chellenging, had to play with it a lot, but in the end got a solid foundation for our routes.
 My ah-ha momemt was understanding how the children routes worked in the main.jsx.